Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 ***Xiù Chang***

-*"Okay, should be online now…"*
+*"Okay, should be online now..."*

 Xiù grinned to herself as the feed from the drone came through clean and strong, then giggled as she saw her new perspective through the VR goggles.
 The drone was perched on Julian’s palm, leaving her feeling rather like a Lilliputian looking up at a more rugged Gulliver.

 "Hi, big guy!" she told him, and wished there was some way to emote via the drone.

 He, Yan, and Hoeff were high up in the tallest, strongest tree of the Wall.
 Yan about half-way up, Julian most of the rest of the way, and Hoeff at the very top where he could safely brace himself.
-When Julian smirked and then turned the drone around, she saw the canopy was mostly below them, and fell away quite quickly to the border where it just… stopped.
+When Julian smirked and then turned the drone around, she saw the canopy was mostly below them, and fell away quite quickly to the border where it just... stopped.
 That was the point, she guessed, where thousands of years of Werne, Brown Ones, and the other inhabitants of the plains had grazed and trampled any ketta saplings that tried to establish themselves.

 *"Hi!
 We’re almost ready, waiting for Hoeff to make his way back down to where I’m at."*

 "Gotcha.
 What’s the plan?"

 *"We’re just taking a look at him today.
-We’re…not exactly sure what the best way to go about this is yet, so…patience is a virtue."*
+We’re... not exactly sure what the best way to go about this is yet, so... patience is a virtue."*

 Xiù nodded, then realized too late that the drone wouldn’t convey that.
 "Okay...
 Any idea where I should start looking for him?"